RetroPie/RetroPie-Docs/docs/index.md

 ## What is RetroPie?

 RetroPie allows you to turn your Raspberry Pi or PC into a retro-gaming machine.
-It builds upon Raspbian, EmulationStation, RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.
+It builds upon Raspberry Pi OS (Raspbian), EmulationStation, RetroArch and many other projects to enable you to play your favourite Arcade, home-console, and classic PC games with the minimum set-up.
 For power users it also provides a large variety of configuration tools to customise the system as you want.

 RetroPie sits on top of a full OS, you can install it on an existing Raspbian, or start with the RetroPie SD image and add additional software later.
 It's up to you.